Consensys-Network-State/signet-veramo/README.md

 Use node v20+

 Install deps:

 `npm install`

+Install the Veramo cli in order to be able to do some things easily, and without writing custom scripts:

+`npm -g i @veramo/cli`

 Generate an encryption key for Veramo to use internally (note the hex value in the output):

 `npx @veramo/cli config create-secret-key`

 Create a `.env` file, and supply the following values: